hairyf/overlastic/packages/vue/README.md

 ## Global

-You can register Unoverlays globally, which will inherit the application context for all popups.
+You can register overlays globally, which will inherit the application context for all popups.

 ```ts
 // main.js